emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

    <img src="./assets/New-connection-fill-parameters.png" alt="New-connection-fill-parameters" style="zoom:35%;" />

-3. After the success connection, type the topic heading `test` in the text box and compose the message as shown in the screenshot.
+3. After the successful connection, type the topic heading `test` in the text box and compose the message as shown in the screenshot.
 Click the send button.
 A message under the topic `test` appears in the dialogue box.

    <img src="./assets/Publish-test-message.png" alt="Publish-test-message" style="zoom:35%;" />

-4. Create another new connection following the configuration instruction in step 2 and set the name to "Subscriber".
+4. Create another new connection following the configuration instruction in step 2 and set the name to `Subscriber`.

-5. Select the connection named "Subscriber" in **Connections** pane.
+5. Select the connection named "Subscriber" in the **Connections** pane.
 Click the **New Subscription**.

    **Topic**: Type `test` in the text box.